What is Patent Monitoring?

 For a comprehensive overview, it is imperative that the jurisdictional, as well as geographical outreach of other businesses, be analyzed.
 Patent monitoring that is restricted to a particular market is insufficient in a world where technology transcends international boundaries.
 This exercise helps organizations seek better patent protection coverage in international markets.

 No matter how crowded the landscape is, there is always a chance to discover gaps or white spaces for new innovations.
 These “whitespaces” can be effectively used to establish exclusivity and stimulate innovative ideas that will benefit the business.
 By keeping an eye on the patents of the rivals, Patent Monitoring can aid in identifying these gaps.
-Once white gaps are identified, these specific areas of interest may be protected by intellectual property rights.
+Once we identify white gaps, we can protect those specific areas of interest with intellectual property rights.

 The ability to commercialize technology and market-related products depends on a business’s freedom to operate (FTO).
 Businesses can assess current patents with the aid of patent monitoring in order to avoid any legal action for patent violation.
 Being informed on all the most recent and ongoing patent activities is the only way to operate successfully without committing any patent infringements in marketplaces characterized by constant technological advancements.